fetchai/cosmpy/docs/api/aerial/coins.md

 def __sub__(other)
 ```

-Perform algebraic vector substraction of two coin lists, ensuring no coin has negative value.
+Perform algebraic vector subtraction of two coin lists, ensuring no coin has negative value.

 <a id="cosmpy.aerial.coins.Coins.__iadd__"></a>